 Flag Definition J The reported value is an estimated concentration of analyte in the sample.
+For dioxin/furan results, the estimated maximum possible concentration (EMPC) will be reported.
 J+ Failure of quality control criteria suggest result is estimated and biased high.
 J- Failure of quality control criteria suggest result is estimated and biased low.
 R Quality control criteria was not met, and the resulting data is rejected.
 U This analyte was analyzed for but not detected at or above the specified detection limit.
 UJ The analyte was not detected in the sample, but the quantitation limit is estimated due to quality control failures.